 It is expected that 50 billion smart devices will be associated with the Internet [1] and the generated data will be around 500 zettabytes by 2020 [2].
 Recently, IoT becomes popular due to the development of Radio Frequency Identification (RFID), Wireless Networks, Bluetooth Low Energy (BLE), and sensing and actuating technologies.
-However, enabling IoT has many challenges that cannot be ignored such as availability, energy efficiency, security and privacy, scalability, interoperability, and reliability.
-Those challenges because most IoT applications are cloud-based.
-This means that sensor data are processed and stored on distance serves hosted on the Internet, rather than a local server.
-Recently, scholars are trying to solve those challenged by looking at edge computing as it is closer to end devices (e.g., smart devices and sensors) than the cloud [34].
+However, since most of the IoT applications are cloud-based, they have many challenges that cannot be ignored such as availability, energy efficiency, security and privacy, scalability, interoperability, and reliability.
+As the cloud-based applications, the sensor data of the IoT are processed and stored on distance servers hosted on the Internet, rather than a local server.
+Recently, scholars are trying to solve these challenged by looking at edge computing as it is closer to end devices (e.g., smart devices and sensors) than the cloud [3].
 Edge computing means to enable the technologies that allow computing to be done at the edge of the network, close to the end devices.
 Processing data close to the end devices will help to solve the problems of latency, security, and privacy, availability and power consumption.
 Edge computing has the advantages of fast processing, energy efficiency, security, mobility, and heterogeneity.
-On the other hand, cloud computing cannot be omitted as edge computing has limited process and storage capability.
+On the other hand, cloud computing cannot be omitted, as edge computing has limited process and storage capability.

-Figure 1: IoT and cloud structure.
+Figure 1: IoT and cloud structure

-Cloud computing has the advantages of large storage space, processing capabilities, data analysis, and easy access [3].
-Therefore, integrating edge and cloud in one model is essential to combine their features in one model for supporting IoT applications.
+Cloud computing has the advantages of large storage space, processing capabilities, data analysis, and easy access [4].
+Therefore, integrating edge and cloud in one model, that is combining their features in one model for supporting IoT applications is essential.

-The current structure that combines IoT and cloud consists

-of three layers: cloud layer, edge layer, and end devices layer, as shown in Figure 1.
+The current structure that combines IoT and cloud consists of three layers: cloud layer, edge layer, and end devices layer, as shown in Figure 1.
 The cloud layer consists of a group of connected powerful computers that can process huge and complex data.
 The edge layer is the middle layer between the cloud and end devices that sequel the advantages of cloud computing by offering extra services for the requirements of IoT.
 The last layer is the end devices layer that consists of sensors and actuators (things).
 In general, sensors collect the raw data from the environment and send it to the edge layer.
 The Gateway at the edge layer pre-processes that data by connecting cloud and end devices by different transmission protocols and forwards the data to the cloud.
-The cloud processes the data to obtain the Knowledge and make the decision.
+The cloud processes the data to obtain the Knowledge and makes the decision.
 Thereafter, it sends the decision to the actuators at the end devices layer through the edge layer.
 Sending a huge amount of data to the cloud and return with the decision is an inefficient way that causes latency, availability, security, and privacy, and power consumption problems.
 The current network architectures and technologies are not sufficient to send a huge amount of data to the cloud and return with the decision.